fortinet-fortisoar/solution-pack-stolen-credential-leading-to-data-exfiltration/docs/solution-pack-guide.md

-# Usage of Lateral Movement and VPN Breach Response Solution Pack
+# Usage of Stolen Credential Leading to Data Exfiltration Solution Pack

 ## Use Case Workflow